 (a) Time of Delivery.
 The Contractor shall deliver to destination within the number of calendar days after receipt of order (ARO) in the case of F.O.B.
 Destination prices, or to place of shipment in transit in the case of F.O.B.
 Origin prices, as set forth below.
 Offerors shall insert in the "Time of Delivery (days ARO)" column in the schedule of Items a definite number of calendar days within which delivery will be made.
 In no case shall the offered delivery time exceed the Contractor's normal commercial practice.
-The Government requires the Contractor's normal commercial delivery time, as long as it is less than the "STATED" delivery time(s) shown below.
-If the Offeror does not insert a delivery time in the schedule of items, the Offeror will be deemed to offer delivery in accordance with the Government's stated delivery time as stated below:
+The Government requires the Contractor's normal commercial delivery time, as long as it is less than the "STATED" delivery time in the schedule of items, the Offeror will be deemed to offer delivery in accordance with the Government's stated delivery time as stated below: